 - You may use acetaminophen or ibuprofen to control pain, unless another pain medicine was prescribed.
-If you have chronic liver or kidney disease, talk with your health care provider before using these medicines.
-Also talk with your provider if you've had a stomach ulcer or GI bleeding.
+If you have chronic liver or kidney disease, talk with your healthcare provider before using these medicines.
+Also talk with your provider if you've ever had a stomach ulcer or GI bleeding.

-- Shoulder joints become stiff if left in a sling for too long.
-You should start range of motion exercises about 10 days after the injury.
+- Shoulder and elbow joints become stiff if left in a sling for too long.
+You should start range of motion exercises about 7 to 10 days after the injury.
 Talk with your provider to find out what type of exercises to do and how soon to start.

 - Unless your provider told you otherwise, you can take the sling off to shower or bathe.

 Follow up with your healthcare provider if you don't start getting better in the next 5 days.